yanyu-chen/itcm-notebooks/README.md

 # MATH3604 2019 Introduction to Computational Mathematics

-Some of the problem sets and presentation during the class
+The problems sets about computational mathematics and my presentation for the applications of SVD in handwriting recognization during the semester